JnyJny/JnyJny/README.md

 I like making computers do weird and/or useful things.
 Useful is often optional.

 I've written some articles on [Opensource.com][1] about programming in C and Python.

-**JnyJny** is my abbreviation of the name "Johnny Johnny", a character from 1987 book "The Long Run" by Daniel Keys Moran.
-I adopted it as a login handle due to it's shortness compared to my given name.
+My handle, **JnyJny**, is a diminution of the name of a character from 1987 book "The Long Run" by Daniel Keys Moran.
 <!-- End Notes -->
 [1]: https://opensource.com/user_articles/286636/286636